Rishika-05/My_Portfolio/README.md

 #Project_1

 I know basics of Frontend development.
-I generally face problem in padding and margin properties.
-Hope I will learn that through practicing.
+Hope I will learn more through project.

 While doing the project,
  I learnt to use the flex property.